Differential graded algebras for trivalent plane graphs and their representations: The enlarged non-commutative Casals--Murphy dg-algebra

-To each binary sequence $B$, we encode a monomial $w_B \in \wt{R}^{nc} = \Z[\Pi]$, with coefficient $\pm 1$, determined as follows.
+with coefficient $\pm 1$, determined as follows.
 To determine $w_B$, we consider the set $D_B$ of discontinuities of the binary sequence, labelled in order that they appear on the tine.
 Each element of $D_B$ corresponds either to an edge, a thread, or a face.
-Note that $D_B$ does \emph{not} in general contain every thread the tine intersects, but only those where the binary sequence is discontinuous.
-To each element of $d \in D_B$, we determine a monomial in $\Z[\Pi]$ with coefficient $\pm 1$, described in the next paragraphs, and set $w_B$ to be the product of these monomials in order.
-Let us now describe the monomial associated to each continuity.
-As we proceed, the reader should verify that our conventions match with the example in Figure \ref{fig:Garden}, which shows a sample binary sequence along a tine, and which has the associated word described in the caption.
+Note that $D_B$ does \emph{not} in general contain every thread the path $\gamma$ intersects, but only those where the binary sequence is discontinuous.
+To each element of $d \in D_B$, we determine a monomial in $\wt{R}^{nc}*\Z\langle F\rangle$ with coefficient $\pm 1$, described in the next paragraphs, and set $w_B$ to be the product of these monomials in order.
+Let us now describe the monomial associated to each discontinuity.
+As we proceed, the reader should verify that our conventions match with the example in Figure \ref{fig:Garden}, which shows a sample binary sequence along a tine, and which has the associated word described in the caption; recall again that the notion we are defining works for all non-degenerate paths and not just tines.

 For an edge, the binary sequence always switches, either from $0$ to $1$, or vice versa.
-Associating the label $0$ with the label $-$ and the label $1$ with the label $+$, we have that the tine crosses the edge in a manner which matches one of the four diagrams of Figure \ref{fig:Generator_Convention}, since the tines and edges are oriented.
+Associating the label $0$ with the label $-$ and the label $1$ with the label $+$, we have that the path crosses the edge in a manner which matches one of the four diagrams of Figure \ref{fig:Generator_Convention}, where our path $\gamma$ is taken in place of the tine.
 Accordingly, we associate to this discontinuity the corresponding generator $A_e$, $A_e^{-1}$, $-B_e$, or $-B_{e}^{-1}$, where we note that we have included a negative sign in two of these cases.